Why SWIR Band in Remote Sensing?

 Thermal infrared, or TIR bands of Landsat 8 satellite.
 Credit: USGS

 Like SWIR light imagery they are also not in color.
-SWIR Sensors are smaller in size than Thermal sensor, hence a lighter payload for satellite.
+SWIR Sensors are smaller in size than Thermal sensor, hence a lighter payload for satellites.

 SWIR Sensor vs Panchromatic Sensor:

-Panchromatic sensor capture imagery in single band (black and white film) instead of collecting visible color (red, green, blue) separately, it combines them into one channel or band.
-Panchromatic sensor can see more light at once and can have very high spatial resolutions (31 cm in WorldView 3) than any other sensor types.
-But panchromatic sensor can not see in night and through smoke.
+Panchromatic sensors capture imagery in a single band (black and white film) instead of collecting visible color (red, green, blue) separately, it combines them into one channel or band.
+The panchromatic sensor can see more light at once and can have very high spatial resolutions (31 cm in WorldView 3) than any other sensor type.
+However panchromatic sensors can not see at night and through smoke.

 7